fjvallarino/monomer/docs/tutorials/04-tasks.md

 Since Haskell is a pure language, performing side effects is not possible unless specifically denoted.
-Monomer works as much as possible as set of pure functions but, in most application, the user will need to consume external information or perform actions which are inherently not pure.
+Monomer works as much as possible as set of pure functions but, in most applications, the user will need to consume external information or perform actions which are inherently not pure.
 To allow for this, the concept of tasks exists.